70 years and older

 The risk of serious illness could also increase in combination with other risk factors such as high blood pressure, diabetes and obesity.

-Pregnant women can be offered the vaccine against Covid-19 in phase 4, in the same age order as other individuals.
 For pregnant women without underlying illnesses, vaccination is recommended after the 12th week of pregnancy.
-Pregnant women in at-risk groups can also be vaccinated against covid-19 with the MRNA vaccine in phase 3.
+Pregnant women in at-risk groups is recommended vaccination against Covid-19 regardless of the week of pregnancy.
 This applies when the woman has one of the following conditions or diseases which can lead to a higher risk of being seriously ill with covid-19.
 Pregnant women who have been vaccinated against Covid-19, or who have had the disease, have the same protection as others against Covid-19.
+Unvaccinated pregnant women should be extra careful not to become infected and carefully follow the Swedish Public Health Agency's recommendations.

 Consult your doctor